glepnir/glepnir.github.io/content/posts/colorscheme.md

 ## Individual Differences: A Note of Caution

 It's crucial to understand that vision is deeply personal.
-This theme was optimized for:

-- My personal contrast sensitivity
-- My typical viewing distance (~60cm)
-- My display (MacBook Pro, ~400 nits)
-- My ambient lighting (soft overhead lighting, ~300 lux)

-Your mileage may vary.
+This theme was optimized for my personal contrast sensitivity, display monitor etc. Your mileage may vary.
 Factors that affect color perception:

 1. **Age:** Older adults need higher contrast [6]
 2. **Display technology:** OLED vs LCD affects color appearance